J-Wall/camfi/README.md

 makes the flapping harder to see.
 If you zoom in, you might see it better.
 You could also compare the speed (based on the length of the streak) of the moth to other moths in the image.

+## Loading the image metadata into the VIA project file